discordeno/discordeno/website/docs/bigbot/step-4-bot.md

 }
 ```

-This will now send a request to our gateway manager whenever the bot makes a request to fetch members.
+This will now send a request to our gateway manager whenever the bot makes a request to fetch members and the gateway process will send back `GUILD_MEMBERS_CHUNK` event(s) to the bot process.

 ## Caching